tasinhoque/nachos-offline/README.md

 ### Task 1: Implement the system calls read and write documented in syscall.h

-- Data Structures Used:
+- Data Structures Used

   1. `machine.OpenFile` for handling files and streams.

-- Steps:
+- Steps

-  - userprog.UserProcess#handleSyscall():
+  - userprog.UserProcess#handleSyscall()

     1. For syscallRead, call userprog.UserProcess#handleRead() with
        the first three arguments.
     2. For syscallWrite, call userprog.UserProcess#handleWrite() with
        the first three arguments.

-  - userprog.UserProcess#handleRead():
+  - userprog.UserProcess#handleRead()

     1. Check for validity of arguments passed.
 If invalid, return failure.